CESNET/mfa/README.md

 ## Installation

-The easiest way to install Číselník is to use [Envoy](https://laravel.com/docs/9.x/envoy) script in [mfa-envoy](https://github.com/JanOppolzer/mfa-envoy) repository.
+The easiest way to install MFA is to use [Envoy](https://laravel.com/docs/9.x/envoy) script in [mfa-envoy](https://github.com/JanOppolzer/mfa-envoy) repository.
 That repository also contains configuration snippets for Apache and Shibboleth SP.

 To prepare the server for MFA, I am using an [Ansible](https://www.ansible.com) playbook that is currently not publicly available due to being part of our larger and internal mechanism, but I am willing to share it and definitelly will do that in the future.